awl4114awl/Networking-Anomalies_The-Packet-Capture-Edition/README.md

     Our security analyst has been busy with other work recently and is in need of some assistance.
 She needs help viewing some network traffic logs to identify if any weird activity is going on that could potentially be threats to our network resources.
 We need you to review a set of logs and identify malicious activity if it exists.

-<h2>Solution</h2>
+## Tools Used

+    Wireshark
+    Security-Desk VM
+    Web Browser
+    Statistical Analysis Tools
+    Protocol-specific Analysis Tools
+    SSH Client

+## Approach

-    The challenge is asking me to look at suspicious packet captures of traffic over the network.
-Then to flag them on their website for further review later.
+    When addressing the challenge, the task entails examining suspicious packet captures of network traffic and subsequently marking them on their website for later review.

-    First I logged onto the Security-Desk VM and on the Desktop I saw 3 files.
-10.7, 20.0, and 30.21 which were all pcap files.
-They all opened with Wireshark.
-The website was called "webforms.daswebs.com" which is where I will report my analysis too.
+    Initiating the process, I accessed the Security-Desk VM, where I observed three files, namely 10.7, 20.0, and 30.21, all of which were in pcap format.
+These files were viewed using Wireshark.
+The website in question was "webforms.daswebs.com," where I intended to document my analysis.

-    10.7.pcap
+## Analysis of 10.7.pcap

-    After opening it, I briefly scrolled through and just kind of looked at how many packets there were, the difference in colors, protocols, re-occurring IP's, etc. Then I clicked on Expert Information under the Analyze tab and Protocol Hierarchy, Conversations, and Endpoints under the Statistics tab.
-I mostly noticed that IP's 172.16.30.109 and 172.16.10.7 were talking to each other the most with 2,035 packets between them.
-I decided to check those out a little more closely.
-Then I noticed that IP 172.16.30.109 was sending mass ARP requests to a wide range of IPs across a network which seemed odd.
-The first ARP request was at packet #41 and at packet #3088, 172.16.30.109 initiated the TCP-3-way handshake with 172.16.10.7 by sending a SYN connection establish request over port 80.
-I scrolled to the very bottom of the packet capture file and last saw the suspect IP in packet #6670.
-The rogue IP is 172.16.30.109 and the range is packets 41-6670.
+    Upon opening the file, I conducted a preliminary scan to assess various aspects such as packet count, color differences, protocols, and recurring IP addresses.
+Additionally, I utilized Wireshark's features, including Expert Information under the Analyze tab and Protocol Hierarchy, Conversations, and Endpoints under the Statistics tab.
+Notably, IP addresses 172.16.30.109 and 172.16.10.7 exhibited significant communication, comprising 2,035 packets between them.
+This prompted a closer examination, revealing anomalous behavior from IP 172.16.30.109, which was sending a large volume of ARP requests across the network.
+Furthermore, it initiated a TCP-3-way handshake with 172.16.10.7 on port 80.
+The packet analysis concluded with the identification of the suspect IP (172.16.30.109) within packets 41-6670.

-    20.0.pcap
+## Analysis of 20.0.pcap
-    Upon opening this new pcap file I kind of followed a similar thought process in the previous pcap file.
-Looked at the length, reoccurring IPs, color coding, the Expert Information, etc. Looking at the Expert Information I saw over 2000 SYN connection requests and 2000+ RST/ACK connection reset packets.
-This definitely seemed odd.
-IPs 172.16.30.9, 172.16.20.2, and 172.16.20.4 all had have some relationship.
-172.16.30.109 initiated SYN connection request with 172.16.20.2 and 172.16.20.4 replied with SYN/ACK.
-Then 172.16.30.109 proceeded to mass spam 172.16.20.2 with SYN requests and 172.16.20.4 kept sending RST/ACK.
-This to me seemed like IP 172.16.30.109 was trying to bring down a server with SYN flooding?
-I flagged IP 172.16.30.109 as malicious, and I first saw that IP at packet 77 and last saw it at 8801.

-    30.21
-    Again, same process went into this one.
-I saw IP 172.16.30.109 was sending thousands of ARP requests similar to 10.7.pcap.
-Then I noticed 172.16.30.109 connected with 172.6.30.21 at packet 7601.
-They began communicating over SSH for a while and eventually at packet 8186 the connection was finished between them.
-I flagged IP 172.16.30.109 as malicious starting from packet 963-8186.
+    Similarly, upon opening this file, I employed a comparable analytical approach.
+Noteworthy observations included an abnormal influx of SYN connection requests and corresponding RST/ACK connection reset packets.
+Further investigation revealed a pattern where IP 172.16.30.109 instigated SYN connection requests to IPs 172.16.20.2 and 172.16.20.4, eliciting SYN/ACK responses from the latter, followed by a barrage of SYN requests from 172.16.30.109 and continuous RST/ACK responses from 172.16.20.4.
+This behavior suggested a potential SYN flooding attempt aimed at disrupting server functionality.
+Consequently, IP 172.16.30.109 was flagged as malicious, with its activity spanning from packet 77 to 8801.

+## Analysis of 30.21.pcap

+    The examination of the third file followed a similar pattern.
+Notably, IP 172.16.30.109 exhibited a recurrent behavior of sending numerous ARP requests akin to the observations in 10.7.pcap.
+Additionally, it established a connection with IP 172.6.30.21, engaging in SSH communication.
+However, at packet 8186, the connection was terminated.
+Similar to the previous analyses, IP 172.16.30.109's activity was deemed malicious, spanning from packet 963 to 8186.

+    Overall, the analysis of these pcap files revealed a consistent pattern of suspicious behavior associated with IP address 172.16.30.109, warranting further investigation and mitigation measures.

-General Steps:
+## General Steps:

     Logged onto Security-Desk VM
     Located 3 pcap files on Desktop: 10.7, 20.0, 30.21
     Used Wireshark for analysis
     Reporting to: webforms.daswebs.com

-10.7.pcap:
+## 10.7.pcap:

     Initial Overview
         Scanned packets, checked colors, protocols, recurring IPs